Frequently Asked Questions

 A

-Lawg is an AI tax research agent for Australian accountants and tax practitioners.
-Small and mid-sized firms face rising regulatory complexity but lack the internal research capacity available to large practices.
-Lawg closes that gap — an AI agent that reasons across legislation, ATO rulings, case law, and regulatory guidance to deliver instant, citation-backed answers.
-Every response is traceable to specific authoritative sources, built for professionals who need to verify, not just read.
+Lawg is a tax workflow platform for Australian accountants and tax practitioners.
+It covers the full professional tax workflow: research across legislation, ATO rulings, and case law; issue spotting that flags related obligations you didn't ask about; practitioner-grade advice drafting; and real-time consultation support in client meetings.
+Small and mid-sized firms face rising regulatory complexity but lack the internal capacity available to large practices.
+Lawg closes that gap.
+Every output is traceable to specific authoritative sources, built for professionals who need to verify, not just read.

 Q